Tech shows in Singapore always draw big crowds. As a result, it's loud, it's congested and it's not anyone's idea of fun.

 Want to stay within your budget?
-Stay on the path, do not be lured by more bargains along the way and deviate from your planned route.
+Stay on the path, ignore the countless flyers being handed out and do not deviate from your planned route.

 Wearing comfortable clothes is important, but choose those with sizeable pockets too.
-Thumb drives, microSD cards or even battery packs can be chucked in, leaving your hands free to fiddle with a few more gadgets.
+Thumb drives, microSD cards or even battery packs can be chucked in, leaving your hands free to check out different gadgets along your escape route.

-Lastly, bring a sling bag along to dump all the promotional brochures and fliers in.
-Find a corner, peruse them while you read our buying guide before you make the decision.
+Lastly, bring a sling bag along to dump all the promotional brochures and flyers in.
+Find a corner, peruse them before you make the decision.

 Spare your kids the agony